Rakeshmonkee/Discord-user-widget/README.md

       https://discord.com/api/guilds/1035781823030120448/widget.json

+OR

+Copy and past the JSON link into browser

 There should be a field called "avatar_url"

 Example

 "avatar_url" : https://cdn.discordapp.com/widget-avatars/

-Make sure your user status is set to either online, idle or dnd for avatar url to show or if offline, avatar img src will not show
+Make sure your user status is set to either online, idle or dnd for avatar url to show, or else if offline, avatar src will not show

 OR